 The Best Dog Washes & Cleansers To Pamper Your Pooch

 Did somebody say bath time?
-Here's our pick of eight great grooming products to spoil your pup
+Here's our pick of great grooming products to spoil your pup

 The way we anthropomorphise our pets, it’s no wonder their bathing routines are starting to resemble our own liking for spa-style indulgence.

 Splurging on pet beauty products is nicer for us than necessary for them but using a reputable purpose-designed dog shampoo is a good idea.
 (That’s because their pH-balanced cleansing needs are different from ours.)

 If you have to resort to using household products designed for humans on your dog, avoid dishwashing detergents and use only mild shampoos or soaps.

 For animals with sensitive skins seek expert advice to ensure you are not exposing them to anything irritating.

 While it’s futile obsessing about dog cleanliness — after all, nothing makes a dog happier than a good sniff in places humans fear to tread — a decent clean-up from time to time makes cohabitating more companionable.

 Make bath-time guilt-free with Ethique’s extended dog range.
 The sustainable solid beauty bar company champions biodegradable ingredients and compostable packaging and reckons one of its dog shampoos replaces the equivalent of three 250ml plastic bottles.
 It also saves fiddling with lids and pumps and seeing runny shampoo wash down the drain.
 The pH-balanced bar is an easy way to get at your pet’s undersides.
 It contains oatmeal and coconut oil to condition skin, plus neem, tea tree and lavender oils.
 Ethique’s plant-based, palm-oil free and vegan products are certified cruelty free.